by Emma Schultz

 Although I’ve lived my life in a few different places and needed to adjust my way of going about things with each move, I’ve almost always managed to maintain my pace.
 Even if the world around me was moving a little slower, I sped up.
 I buzzed past everyone around me, always keeping my eye on my end goals.
 And in the U.S., this worked really well for me.
 I was always perceived as hard-working, goal-oriented, and productive.

 This time last year, I graduated from college, finishing the busiest four years of my life.
-Each day presented a new challenge, and my to-do list never ended.
-As much as I participated in the cultural tradition of complaining about how much I had to do, I loved it.
+Each day of my time as an undergraduate presented a new challenge, and my to-do list never ended.
+As much as I participated in the American cultural tradition of complaining about how much I had to do, I loved it.
 When my calendar was full, I often thrived.

 Teaching English and More